LCC offers an Associate Degree in Applied Science (Curriculum Code 0790).

 Students are admitted in summer with a limited number of openings each year.
 As part of the educational training students receive hands-on experience from available clinical sites (hospitals).

-The Diagnostic Medical Sonography (ultrasound) program is nationally accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+The Diagnostic Medical Sonography (ultrasound) program is nationally accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of The Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS).

 25400 U.S. Highway 19 North, Suite 158